 We’re all living in and experiencing a very difficult situation, globally, and I hope you and your loved ones are safe and well.
 CNS Neurosurgery remains open for business in this COVID-19 era, including for urgent surgeries.
 We have rapidly and effectively adapted, as we know that we, too, provide essential medical services.

 CNS Neurosurgery has now reached all corners of Australia, Christmas Island, Nauru, Middle East, India, and recently the US.
-The telehealth service we provide is cost-effective, reliable, and easy to set up.
-Our preference is Skype, but I also use Zoom and BlueJeans.
+The telehealth service we provide is very high quality, cost-effective, reliable, and easy to set up.
+My wonderful staff can guide you through it step-by-step.
+Our preference is Skype, but I also use Zoom (both can be set up for free).

 In unprecedented times like this, such services allow communities to remain safely connected and access specialist services especially for triage.